-To realise this 100,000 m² datacentre, which will be built adjacent to the Telegraaf Media Groep head office, the real estate owner and developer has joined forces with the most important stakeholders in the area of energy, connectivity, and sustainability, including technical service provider USG Engineering Professionals (the binding element between people, knowledge, and networks).
-The plans are also very much in line with municipal policy focusing on sustainable data centres.
-Combined, the parties involved in the project have both the expertise and the experience to build highly energy-efficient Tier 3 and Tier 4 datacentres.
+In the initiation phase of this development we joined forces with the main stakeholders in the field of energy, connectivity and sustainability, including technical service provider USG Engineering Professionals (the connecting factor between people, knowledge and networks).
+The plans fit within the municipal policy aimed at sustainable data centers.
+Together, the parties have the knowledge and expertise to realize energy-efficient Tier 3 and Tier 4 data centres.

 Architect: Rosbach Architects B.V.

 – Structural engineer: Van Rossum Raadgevende Ingenieurs B.V.